changehome717/ARA-Lane-Detection/README.md

 This project is built upon the excellent work of CLRNet and LaneATT.
 We thank the authors for their open-source contributions.

 ## 📜 License and Third-Party Notice
-This repository includes code derived from third-party open-source projects (e.g., CLRNet).
+This repository includes code derived from third-party open-source projects.
 Please see `LICENSE`, `NOTICE`, and `THIRD_PARTY_NOTICES.md` for license texts and attribution details.